abrahamebij/abrahamebij/README.md

+# Hi, I'm Abraham

 ## Introduction
 - 👋 Hi, I’m Abraham
-- :nigeria: I grew up in Lagos, Nigeria
+- 🇳🇬 I grew up in Lagos, Nigeria
-- :school: I schooled at Holy Blessing College where I got introduced to HTML through a friend.
+- 🏫 I schooled at Holy Blessing College where I got introduced to HTML through a friend.

 ## Programming Languages
 I know a bunch of programming/scripting languages and frameworks like: